 All school-related trips made within a 150 mile radius of the school.

+In order for students to be counted present during school-related trips during the school day, the activity must be co-curricular or instructional.

 Prior Approval

 Prior approval of the Principal is required for each of the above trips.